broadinstitute/adapt/README.md

 * [NumPy](http://www.numpy.org) &gt;= 1.16.0, &lt; 1.19.0
 * [SciPy](https://www.scipy.org) == 1.4.1
 * [TensorFlow](https://www.tensorflow.org) == 2.3.2

+Using the thermodynamic modules of ADAPT requires:
 * [Primer3-py](https://libnano.github.io/primer3-py) == 0.6.1

 Using ADAPT with AWS cloud features additionally requires:
 * [Boto3](https://aws.amazon.com/sdk-for-python/) &gt;= 1.14.54
 * [Botocore](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html) &gt;= 1.17.54

 Installing ADAPT with `pip`, as described below, will install NumPy, SciPy, and TensorFlow if they are not already installed.
+Installing ADAPT with `pip` with the thermodynamic modules, as described below, will install Primer3-py if it is not already installed as well.
 Installing ADAPT with `pip` using the AWS cloud features, as described below, will install Boto3 and Botocore if they are not already installed as well.

 If using alignment features in subcommands below, ADAPT also requires a path to an executable of [MAFFT](https://mafft.cbrc.jp/alignment/software/).